Skip to main content

 What is the employee turnover rate in the multifamily industry?

-We asked apartment operators about turnover in our 2023 Resident Experience Management Report.
+In 2023, we asked apartment operators about turnover in our Resident Experience Management Report.
 Half of companies say they have higher employee turnover than a year ago.

 Internal stats from Resident Experience Report about employee turnover in property management